amlantis-lang/aml-vm-cpp/README.md

-# A Gear Virtual Machine implementation
+# An Amlantis Virtual Machine implementation

 This implementation uses C++14 and will support as many platforms as possible.